liamzebedee/quark-blockchain/README.md

 quark
 =====

+*quark - quick!
+STARK*

-A decentralized state machine that can transfer 1,000,000 unique tokens on Uniswap in a single atomic transaction.
+A decentralized horizontally-scaled state machine that can transfer 1,000,000 unique tokens on Uniswap in a single atomic transaction.
 How?

  * **UXTO-like storage**.
 Transactions only lock the parts of state they modify, there is no global state lock like in EVM.
  * ...**distributed**.
 Instead of every node storing the entire state, we partition the data in the same way Google's Bigtable/Spanner scales to trillions of rows.
  * ...**decoupled from execution**.
 STARK proofs are the answer - self-contained transactions that prove the storage leaves they updated, in `O(log N)` time.

-> Atomic composability - cool.
-> Blockchains - cool.
-> Rollups?
-Who wants to deal with bridges?
-Ew, yuck.
-> Solana?
-Yeah it's more parallel, but really it's still constrained, it's just 10x higher gas limit.
+This is a **completely new L1 architecture** that scales better than Rollups and Solana, and doesn't compromise on decentralization.

 ## Design.